Tatyana-Claytor/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Tatyana Claytor is an online English instructor at Florida Virtual School.
-Her research interests include virtual education, Children and YA Science fiction and fantasy, cinema, and faith.
+Her research interests include virtual education, Children and YA Science fiction and fantasy, and cinema.